Successfully Entered

 The Nanit camera attached to a wall stand, sitting on a table

-2. Floor Stand mount.
-For those not wanting to drill into their walls, an optional floor stand is available for Nanit.
-Though for some reason, it isn’t available separately, so if you think you might want it, add it to your order from the beginning.
-The Floor Stand positions the Nanit in the overhead orientation, allowing you to mimic where the Nanit would be if installed via wall mount.
+2. Floor Stand mount: For those not wanting to drill into their walls, an optional floor stand is available for Nanit.
+The floor stand positions the Nanit in the overhead orientation, allowing you to mimic where the Nanit would be if installed via wall mount.

-3. Multi-Stand mount.
-Nanit bills the Multi-Stand as a stand you can use to bring the Nanit on the go – to grandparents’ houses, on trips, etc. It’s a small 6-inch stand that positions the camera to face outward toward a crib, pack ‘n play, bassinette, etc. Again, it’s important to be aware Nanit Insights, the sleep quality tracking and recommendations element of the Nanit Sleep System isn’t available when the camera is mounted on the Multi-Stand.
-I appreciated that the Multi-Stand comes with an 8’ cord, as it seems plugs are always further away than you want them to be.
+3. Flex stand: Nanit bills the flex stand as a stand you can use to bring the Nanit on the go (to grandparents’ houses, on trips, etc).
+It’s a small 6-inch stand that positions the camera to face outward toward a crib, pack ‘n play, bassinet, etc. Again, it’s important to be aware that sleep analytics are not available when you use the flex stand.
+But it does allow you to set up alerts for if a child enters an “off-limits area.”
+I appreciated that the Multi-Stand comes with an 8′ cord, as it seems plugs are always further away than you want them to be.

 The parent unit (the Nanit App + your smartphone or tablet)

-The monitor’s live feed.
-Here’ you’ll see what you’d expect from a baby monitor – the HD live feed of what’s going on in the crib, the ability to see full screen, snap a picture of your baby, turn on the Nanit’s light (this is angled upward to help you see when visiting your child, but not shine a light directly in his eyes), and the ability to turn on and off audio.
-There are also a few bells and whistles – Nanit monitors temperature and humidity in the room.
+The monitor’s live feed (you do not need a paid subscription for this): Here you’ll see what you’d expect from a baby monitor—the HD live feed of what’s going on in the crib, the ability to see full screen, snap a picture of your baby, turn on the Nanit’s light (this is angled upward to help you see when visiting your child, but not shine a light directly in his eyes), and the ability to turn on and off audio.
+There are also a few bells and whistles.
+Nanit monitors the temperature and humidity in the room.
 And finally, in the upper-right-hand corner a comforting “live” indicator and connection status bars, much like the cellular reception bars on your phone, indicates the monitor is working.
 Here’s what it looks like on an iPhone 8+

 A screenshot of a live stream view of the Nanit app on an iPhone 8+